Ingeborg Hoffmann

-Ingeborg Hoffmann (July 1, 1921 – March 27, 1985) was a German actress and the first wife of the writer Michael Ende.
+Ingeborg Hoffmann (July 1, 1921 – March 27, 1985) was a German actress, known for being the (first) wife of the writer Michael Ende.

 Life and career

 Hoffmann was born in Munich.
 She started her career on stage in her youth and performed at theatres in Salzburg and Bremen during pre-war times.
 In 1940 she had her first character portrayal in Joe Stöckel's The Sinful Village.
 During World War II Ingeborg Hoffmann participated in plays which were part of the Truppenbetreuung (Engl.: troop welfare) and married an army doctor in 1942.
 One year later she gave birth to her only son, Michael.
 After her marriage had failed, she returned to Munich and picked up her career in theatres and kabaretts again.
 Other engagements led her to Stuttgart and Zürich.
 Furthermore, she worked as a dubbing actor for the channel Radio München.
 In 1950 she starred in Paul Verhoeven's Heart of Stone.